vmarkovtsev/web-history-extension/README.md

 # Log Web History to Firebase

-Chrome extension to record all your browsing history to Realtime Database of Google's Firebase.
+Chrome extension to record all your browsing history to Google's Firestore.
 You can setup a personal Firebase project with generous free tier limits.

 ### Installation